If you want to build a WordPress blog today, this is one of the most comprehensive and up-to-date how-tos for beginners you’ll ever find online.

 At this stage, you probably don’t have what it takes to get the attention of these people.

-Go for social media influencers with relevant audiences to your blog topics.
+Go for social media influencers with audiences relevant to your blog topics.

 Twitter is a perfect platform to get these people, and you can start your search there.